xi-ve/IdleonWeb/README.md

 - **Search** - Search with results
 - **Autocomplete** - Input with suggestions

+### Plugin Categories
+Plugins can be organized into categories by setting the `CATEGORY` attribute:
+- `"Character"` - Character-related features
+- `"QoL"` - Quality of Life improvements
+- `"Unlocks"` - Unlock-related features
+- `"World 1"`, `"World 2"`, etc. - World-specific features

+### Plugin Ordering
+Set the `PLUGIN_ORDER` attribute to control the display order in the UI (lower numbers appear first).

 ## Contributing

 Want to add new features or fix bugs?
 See [DEVELOPMENT.md](DEVELOPMENT.md) for: